 To improve the performance of LLMs tool-use under unclear instructions, we propose a novel framework called Ask-when-Needed (\method).
 Our key insight is encouraging LLMs to proactively ask questions to seek clarifications from users when uncertainties arise during instruction execution.
 By facilitating dialogue throughout the process, our method aims to ensure the accurate invocation of functions (See Figure ~\ref{fig:solution})

 To evaluate the performance of LLMs tool-use under unclear instruction, we design several innovative metrics from the accuracy and efficiency perspectives.
 For accuracy, we measure the LLMs' proficiency in asking appropriate clarifying questions, their ability to execute the correct function calls, and their success in delivering final responses that meet the users' needs.
 For efficiency, we calculate the average number of redundant asked questions and the average number of actions required to complete the instruction.
 An ideal LLM should achieve higher accuracy with fewer number of queries.
-Recognizing the labour-intensive nature of manually communicating with LLMs and verifying all execution results, we also innovatively design an automatic evaluation system, \evaluator, to streamline the whole process. \evaluator\ leverages the advanced problem-solving capabilities of GPT-4o to communicate with LLMs and automatically evaluate the performance of LLMs' tool-using under unclear instruction.
-Our experiments on 6 LLMs and 2 tool-using frameworks demonstrate that the \method significantly outperforms existing baseline methods for tool learning in the \benchmark.
+Recognizing the labour-intensive nature of manually communicating with LLMs and verifying all execution results, we also innovatively design an automatic evaluation system, \evaluator, to streamline the whole process. \evaluator\ leverages the advanced problem-solving capabilities of GPT-4o to communicate with LLMs and automatically evaluate the performance of LLMs' tool-using under unclear instructions.
+Our experiments on 8 LLMs and 2 tool-using frameworks demonstrate that the \method significantly outperforms existing baseline methods.

-The key contributions of this research are summarized as follows: \begin{itemize}[leftmargin=10pt,noitemsep,topsep=0pt] \item We conduct a systematic study on real-world user instruction for tool utilization and categorize the prevalent issues into four distinct categories.
+The contributions are summarized as follows: \begin{itemize}[leftmargin=10pt,noitemsep,topsep=0pt] \item We conduct a systematic study on real-world user instruction for tool utilization and categorize the prevalent issues into four distinct categories.

 \item We create and release a novel benchmark, \benchmark, which can be used to evaluate the performance of LLMs' tool-using under imperfect user instruction.

 \item We design five evaluation metrics from both accuracy and efficiency perspectives and introduce an automatic evaluation system, \evaluator, that can proxy users to interact and assess LLMs.